You will find that 0.92.0 runs a little differently to 0.90.x releases. Here are a few things to watch out for upgrading from 0.90.x to 0.92.0.

 If an OOME, we now have the JVM kill -9 the regionserver process so it goes down fast.
 Previous, a RegionServer might stick around after incurring an OOME limping along in some wounded state.
 To disable this facility, and recommend you leave it in place, you’d need to edit the bin/hbase file.
 Look for the addition of the -XX:OnOutOfMemoryError="kill -9 %p" arguments (See [HBASE-4769] - ‘Abort RegionServer Immediately on OOME’)

-0.92.0 stores data in a new format, Appendix E, HFile format version 2.
+0.92.0 stores data in a new format, Section H.2, “ HBase file format with inline blocks (version 2) ”.
 As HBase runs, it will move all your data from HFile v1 to HFile v2 format.
 This auto-migration will run in the background as flushes and compactions run.
 HFile V2 allows HBase run with larger regions/files.
 In fact, we encourage that all HBasers going forward tend toward Facebook axiom #1, run with larger, fewer regions.
 If you have lots of regions now -- more than 100s per host -- you should look into setting your region size up after you move to 0.92.0 (In 0.92.0, default size is now 1G, up from 256M), and then running online merge tool (See “HBASE-1621 merge tool should work on online cluster, but disabled table”).